The Constitution‘s Impeachment Clause regarding the president and all civil officers of the United States is in Article II and reads:

 The 1787 Constitutional Convention in Philadelphia was concerned about a president that should be removed from office.
 On July 20, 1787, in the course of a lengthy debate regarding possible presidential impeachment, Benjamin Franklin brought history to the convention’s attention in supporting a provision to make the president impeachable.

 “History furnishes one example only of a first Magistrate being formally brought to public Justice.
 Every body cried out agst this as unconstitutional.
 What was the practice before this in cases where the chief Magistrate rendered himself obnoxious?
 Why recourse was had to assassination in wch. he was not only deprived of his life but of the opportunity of vindicating his character.
 It wd. be the best way therefore to provide in the Constitution for the regular punishment of the Executive when his misconduct should deserve it, and for his honorable acquittal when he should be unjustly accused.”

 Franklin recognized that presidents at some point might “render [themselves] obnoxious.”
 He pointed out the inevitable alternative to impeachment: assassination.
 Through history, there had been only one sure way to remove a chief executive that had rendered himself obnoxious.
-Julius Caesar is the world’s best known assassination victim.
+In 1787, Julius Caesar was likely the world’s best known assassination victim.
 Caesar provides an example of how top government leaders were removed from office prior to the United States Constitution.

 Constitutional provisions for the impeachment of the head of government were an American contribution to the world.
 The phrase “American exceptionalism” is properly applied to many of the Constitution’s political innovations.
 It was novel to the world that a country’s leader could be removed without being killed.